1st Cornwall (Duke of Cornwall's) Artillery Volunteers: Later War

 On 19 August 1942, 394 Coast Bty was transferred to 557th Coast Rgt in exchange for 392 Coast Bty at Penzance.
 On 12 October, 190 Coast Bty (whose cadre had come from Scottish Command) was transferred to 541st Coast Rgt at Lerwick, Shetland, and was replaced by 185 (Independent) Coast Bty, recently returned from Hvalfjörður in Iceland and previously attached to 568th (Devon) Coast Rgt at Plymouth; this took over Pendennis.
 By 1 November 1942, 400 Coast Bty had moved to Toll Point, and by 7 December RHQ of 532nd Coast Rgt at Falmouth was subordinated to Falmouth Fire Command.

-During April 1943 the APR plotted up a number of 'unknown' and 'hostile' craft out to sea as German E-boats raided convoys, and gunfire could be heard.
+During April 1943, the APR plotted up a number of 'unknown' and 'hostile' craft out to sea as German E-boats raided convoys, and gunfire could be heard.
 Usually these were out of range, but on 14 April the Royal Navy refused permission for the guns to fire, because the targets were in amongst the convoy.

-Finally on, on 1 May 1943, a new 442 Coast Bty was formed at Pendennis to replace 185 Bty, which went to Ramsgate, Kent, to join 549th Coast Rgt.
-After that there were no further changes to the regimental organisation until after VE Day.
+Finally, on 1 May 1943, a new 442 Coast Bty was formed at Pendennis to replace 185 Bty, which went to Ramsgate, Kent, to join 549th Coast Rgt.
+After that, there were no further changes to the regimental organisation until after VE Day.

 6-inch Mk XXIV gun in the Half Moon Battery at Pendennis Castle.

 As the war progressed, the defences continued to be improved.
-In June 1943 392 and 442 Coast Btys received projectors for naval 2-inch rockets, while 108, 216 and 400 Coast Btys each received Bofors guns (40mm light anti-aircraft guns that were also useful against light naval craft).
-In September, 216 Bty's two World War I-era Mk VII* 6-inch guns at the Half Moon Battery were replaced by new Mk XXIV guns, and in November 442 Bty handed over its old 12-pdrs and received Bofors.
+In June 1943, 392 and 442 Coast Btys received projectors for naval 2-inch rockets, while 108, 216 and 400 Coast Btys each received Bofors guns (40mm light anti-aircraft guns that were also useful against light naval craft).
+In September, 216 Bty's two World War I-era Mk VII* 6-inch guns at the Half Moon Battery were replaced by new Mk XXIV guns.
+In November, 442 Bty handed over its old 12-pdrs and received Bofors.